Shinder-S/digitalNao4-2/README.md

 # digitalNao4-2

-En este repositorio estare desarrollando unos mini proyectos en Python para el curso de Full Stack Core de Digital Nao
+In this repository I will be developing some mini projects in Python for Digital Nao's Full Stack Core course

+The different mini projects for the course are separated for your better understanding.
+Everyone has comments to explain